 Place the box cursor in the NOP position on Rung #1.
-If the Instruction Palette is not open, then click Instructions from the Ladder Palette Bar and select the TMR (Timer) or type a box appears.
+If the Instruction Palette is not open, then click Instructions from the Ladder Palette Bar and select the TMR (Timer) or type a "T" and select TMR from the drop down menu, then a "T" and select TMR from the drop down menu, then press Enter.
+Once TMR is selected, a Timer dialog box appears.

-"T" and select TMR from the drop down menu, then press Enter.
-Once TMR is selected, a Timer dialog with a preset of 3.000 seconds.
-A user variable can be assigned to the preset value if needed.
+1. Set the Timer Struct to T1.

-- 1. Set the Timer Struct to T1. - 2.
-Enter 03 into the Preset Constant Value for the seconds (s) preset. - 3.
+- 2. Enter 03 into the Preset Constant Value for the seconds (s) preset. - 3.
 Click the checkmark in the upper left corner to accept.

-After clicking the checkmark, Rung #1 should show the T1 timer (TMR) instruction
+After clicking the checkmark, Rung #1 should show the T1 timer (TMR) instruction with a preset of 3.000 seconds.
+A user variable can be assigned to the preset value if needed.